 What is your overall style?

 My shooting style is organic, intimate, down to earth.
 I don't like cheesy.
-Don't worry if you hate being in front of a camera — I know the feeling.
-I will direct you every step of the way.
+Don't worry if you hate being in front of a camera — I do too.
+I will direct you every step of the way so you're never uncomfortable.

 My aesthetic is non-traditional, moody, romantic.
 At the end of the day, I want to give you a timeless fine art collection that's uniquely you — not just a bunch of snapshots.

 My edits are either in color or B&W, pulling heavy inspiration from classic analog films.
 No sepia, spot coloring, collages, or vignettes.

 When would I receive my photos?
 Can I have prints made?

 How many weddings do you shoot per year?

-No more than 10 per year, no more than one per weekend (including Fridays).
-You have my full attention.
-I book most weddings between early summer and mid-fall, and typically take winters off.
+I currently shoot around 5-7 per year, no more than one per weekend (including Fridays).
+I book most weddings between early summer and mid-fall.

 Are you insured?